EmpPowiUDE/NovalandGuide/docs/source/otreeProject.rst

 _____________________
 Each session is composed of one or more subsessions, which represent the behavior of a group of players in a single round of the game.
 The subsession is responsible for creating the groups of players and setting the rules for how they interact with each other.
-By breaking the session into subsessions, the experiment can be designed to allow for different treatments or conditions to be randomized across groups and rounds.
+By breaking the session into subsessions, the experiment can be designed to allow for different treatments or conditions to be randomised across groups and rounds.

 .. image:: docs/source/_static/Overview_1_vers2.png
   :width: 400